I am... LGBTQIA+ Identifying

 ILGA World, a worldwide federation that produces an annual map showing sexual orientation laws from around the world, available in multiple languages.

-U.S. Department of State’s webpage on security for LGBTI travelers.
+The U.S. Department of State's LGBTQI+ Travelers page contains information on security for LGBTI travelers.

 LGBTQIA+ rights and views vary per country.
 Just like in the US, even if a country has a wide legal acceptance of LGBTQIA+ individuals, a variety of people with differing opinions make up every culture and you should feel prepared to approach challenges that may arise.
 Take time to familiarize yourself with the laws and levels of acceptance in the locations you are interested in studying abroad.